Security / Admins / Releases

 MFA Enrolment Screen in Salesforce

-To monitor which users are enrolled for MFA, you can install the Multi-Factor Authentication Dashboard from Salesforce Labs for Admins Only via the below URL:
+To monitor which users are enrolled for MFA, you can install the Multi-Factor Authentication Dashboard from Salesforce Labs for Admins Only via the URL below:

 While this package provides a good baseline, you will likely need to customize these reports.
 These reports will show who is enabled for MFA, not who isn’t.